ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  remain after trimming then becomes the imputation link for each target variable in a given imputation class.

-Matched pairs must be found using cleaned responses and non-zero data for both the target and predictive periods.
+Matched pairs must be found using cleaned responses and non-zero (unless chosen otherwise data for both the target and predictive periods and within the same imputation class.
+When required, the user can include zeros when finding matched pairs for forwards and backwards imputation.

 The method ends only when either there are no more missing values within the target variable or no more values can be imputed.
 The